-An NIH investigator means the project director or principal investigator or any other person, regardless of title or position, who is responsible for the design, conduct or reporting of research funded by the NIH, or proposed for such funding.
+An NIH investigator is defined as the project director or principal investigator or any other person, regardless of title or position, who is responsible for the design, conduct or reporting of research funded by the NIH, or proposed for such funding.
 This includes collaborators, consultants, students and trainees.